fetchai/docs-archived/docs/aea/cli-gui.md

 ## Starting the GUI
 Go to the directory in which you will create new agents.
-If you followed the quick start guide, this will `my_aea`.
+If you followed the quick start guide, this will be `my_aea`.

 Start the local web-server.
 ``` bash
 aea gui
 ```
 Open this page in a browser: [http://127.0.0.1:8080](http://127.0.0.1:8080)

 You should see the following page.